“An ultra-chic hotel above Clifton’s 4 beaches, with spectacular views of Table Mountain and the 12 Apostles”

 White marble bathrooms are minimalist in style with large tubs and powerful walk-in rainfall showers.
 There are Africology toiletries, robes, even beach towels and bags.

 For families and groups, there are 2 larger suites.
-The 3-bedroom suite has queensize bedrooms with ensuite bathrooms (tub and handheld shower) plus a kitchen.
-The 2-bedroom suite has 2 queensize bedrooms, 2 separate bathrooms (tub and handheld shower) and a kitchenette.
+The 3-bedroom suite has queensize bedrooms with ensuite bathrooms (tub and handheld shower), plus a kitchen.
+The 2-bedroom suite has 2 separate bathrooms (tub and handheld shower) and a kitchenette.
 Both are large and beautifully designed with big dining/living rooms.
-Best of all, each has an ocean-facing patio with a sundeck and alfresco dining area plus loungers and a hot tub.
+Best of all, each has an ocean-facing patio with a sundeck, loungers and a hot tub.

 Meals here are a delight.
 A cooked or continental breakfast is taken at long, white tables in the dining room or outside on the sun terrace.
 Typical fare includes poached eggs on English muffins with ham mushrooms and rocket (ours was excellent), sweet pancakes, or omelettes bursting with cheese and vegetables.
 Cold options include creamy yoghurt, plump kiwis, strawberries and melon, freshly baked seeded bread, homemade bran muffins and Bircher muesli.